I wanted a trophy boyfriend

 Let’s call him ‘Gorgeous Man’.

-*(mid-2017 Update: I’m sorry to report that Gorgeous Man is now ex-Gorgeous Man.
+*(Update: I’m sorry to report that as of mid-2017 Gorgeous Man is now ex-Gorgeous Man.
 And I may be sorry, but I have no regrets whatsoever.
 The relationship was a game-changer in terms of understanding what I want and expect from a great relationship.
 Plus, we are still friends, which speaks to the quality of both our separation and our three-and-a-half-year relationship.
-Right, back to the story which has evergreen points about how to stop rejecting love…)**
+Right, back to the story which has evergreen points about how to stop rejecting love…)

 Gorgeous Man was, well……gorgeous, in many ways.

-Buuut… surprise, surprise… he had some trivial quirks that bugged me.
+Buuut… surprise, surprise… he had some trivial quirks and imperfections that bugged me.

 But this time I was wise to my catch-22 tricks.
 Not wanting to ruin a potentially great relationship, I decided to stop finding faults with Gorgeous Man.